Model Number: OLED55-H1

 Vizio’s reputation for producing top-notch TVs at surprisingly low prices is not dimmed by its belated entrance into the OLED space.
 If anything, it’s supercharged.
 The company’s new Vizio OLED TV (OLED55-H1) is an OLED-technology 4K set loaded with abundant smart features and, for its price—hundreds of dollars lower than you’ll see from competitors LG and Sony—delivering a delicious viewing experience that matches some of the best TVs out there.

-The OLED55-H1 may be one of the best OLED TVs based on price alone, but it is not flawless.
+The OLED55-H1 may be one of the best OLED TVs based on price alone – enough that it won a 2021 Tom's Guide Award for the best TV value – but it is not flawless.
 The images aren’t as perfectly pristine as you’ll find from a pricier panel, its gaming capabilities just miss the mark, and a design flub can make dealing with initial setup a pain if you’re not planning on hanging the set on the wall.
 But our Vizio OLED TV review shows that those are small prices to pay when the actual price you pay is so small—and the list of what you get for that money is so long.

 Editor's Note: We periodically update our reviews to keep pricing and product information current.
 However, our initial recommendations from the original review remain unchanged from when it first ran in December of 2020.